Easy way to deploy MySQL 5.7 Docker container in Ubuntu 20.04 for Local development

 Prepare the folders

 Create 2 folders if you want to use the additional extras: one for the additional MySQL config (my.cnf) and one where the data will be stored (if you want) outside the container.
-I found that the MySQL container comes without any text editor, so is impossible or hard to edit your .ini files.
+I found that the MySQL container comes without any text editor, so it is impossible or hard to edit your .ini files.
 There are some tricks with Dockerfile for adding additional packages in your container but I prefer to take out this my.cnf outside.
-To do this you have to “map” the internal path to external:
+To do this you have to “map” the internal path to the external:

 and do the same for the database storage place.